What is Revenge Malware?

 Distribution of Revenge

-Revenge has been seen being distributed in a variety of ways, some of which are potentially more effective than others.
+Revenge has been seen being distributed in a variety of ways the same as ransomware, some of which are potentially more effective than others.
 For example, Revenge is known to infect PCs from malicious email attachments and corrupted ads on compromised websites.

 Most commonly, once delivered in the Microsoft Office file that was downloaded and launched by the potential victim, Revenge will use macros to connect to an outside domain, sometimes hidden on a web page, from which additional scripts and content are downloaded until the actual malware is installed on the PC.